Canon T7 vs T8i

 It is notable that the T8i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T7 does not feature such a mic input.

 Both the T7 and the T8i are recent models that are part of the current product line-up.
 The T7 replaced the earlier Canon T6, while the T8i followed on from the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T7 and T8i can be found, respectively, in the Canon T7 Manual (free pdf) or the online Canon T8i Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T7 and the Canon T8i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.